New Testament: Disciples & Companions

 Approximately 2 references

 The addressee of both Luke's Gospel and Acts (Luke 1:3, Acts 1:1).
-Called "most excellent Theophilus," suggesting he may have been a Roman official or patron.
-Whether this was a real person or a symbolic name for any "lover of God" has been debated, though most scholars take it as a real person.
+Luke's honorific "most excellent Theophilus" suggests a Roman official or patron of some standing.
+Some have proposed the name is symbolic — a literary address to any "lover of God" — but most scholars take Theophilus as a historical person.

 Key references: Acts 1:1, Luke 1:3